Micro-Blog

 © Disney

 Here’s why: If I could still see the library, the latest releases, or even just a few teasers, I might be tempted to come back.
-Imagine seeing a new Star Wars series or a beloved Disney classic—those visual reminders could easily convince me to resubscribe.
-Why not show trailors?
+Imagine seeing a new Star Wars series or a beloved Disney classic.
+Those visual reminders could easily convince me to resubscribe.
+Why not show trailers?

 This got me thinking about a similar experience I had with Bird, the electric scooter service.
 When you download the Bird app, it doesn’t immediately ask for payment details.
 Instead, it lets you browse the map, see where the scooters are, and interact with the service before asking for any financial commitment.
 It’s like holding the product in your hands, making the decision to pay feel much easier.